This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 During your surgery:

 You will be taken to the recovery room or an intensive care unit (ICU).
-Caregivers will watch you very closely.
-A caregiver may remove the bandage shortly after surgery to check the incision.
-Do not get out of bed until your caregiver says it is okay.
+Healthcare providers will watch you very closely.
+A healthcare provider may remove the bandage shortly after surgery to check the incision.
+Do not get out of bed until your healthcare provider says it is okay.

-- Blood gases: Your blood is tested for the amount of oxygen and carbon dioxide in it.
-The results can tell caregivers how well your lungs are working.
+- Your blood oxygen and carbon dioxide levels will be checked.
+The results can tell healthcare providers how well your lungs are working.

-- Chest tube: A chest tube is used to remove air, blood, or fluid from around your lungs or heart.
-Removing fluid lets your lungs fill up with air when you breathe, and helps your heart beat normally.
+- A chest tube will remove air, blood, or fluid from around your lungs or heart.
 The chest tube is attached to a container to collect the blood or fluid.
-Call a caregiver right away if the tube comes apart from the container.
-Let the caregiver know if the tubing gets bent, twisted, or the tape comes loose.
 You may need more than one chest tube.

 - Take deep breaths and cough 10 times each hour.
 This will decrease your risk for a lung infection.
 Take a deep breath and hold it for as long as you can.
 Let the air out and then cough strongly.
 Deep breaths help open your airway.
 You may be given an incentive spirometer to help you take deep breaths.
 Put the plastic piece in your mouth and take a slow, deep breath, then let the air out and cough.
 Repeat these steps 10 times every hour.

 - Drains may be placed in the surgery area.
 Drains remove extra fluid or blood from the area.